A-Z of medical science

 U is for Uvula

 This is a dingly-dangly structure hanging from the back of the throat, between the two visible tonsils, made of muscle and covered in mucus membrane.
-No one is quite certain what its function is- in fact it features quite often in exams for medical students and even they call it ‘that dingly-dangly structure of unknown function’ but it maybe plays a critical role in the gag reflex.
+No one is quite certain what its function is - in fact it features quite often in exams for medical students.
+Even they call it ‘that dingly-dangly structure of unknown function’ but perhaps it plays a critical role in the gag reflex.
 Maybe it plays an important role in keeping the mouth moist for speech.
 There was a time when it was thought to be responsible for snoring and sleep apnoea.
 The term for the removal or remodelling of the uvula (which could happen in cases of snoring) is longer that it is!
 (Uvulopalatopharyngoplasty - another useful term for the pub quiz!)

 V is for Villus